TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

 ..  confval:: as
     :name: LanguageMenuProcessor-as
     :Required: false
-    :Data type: :ref:`data-type-string`
+    :type: :ref:`data-type-string`
-    :default: defaults to the fieldName
+    :Default: defaults to the fieldName

     The variable name to be used in the Fluid template.